sergei-mironov/litrepl/README.md

 ### Overview

-The tool sends verbatim document sections to third-party interpreters and receives results of the evaluation.
+The tool sends verbatim sections from a document to external interpreters, receiving the evaluated results in return.
+Litrepl currently supports a few Python and GPT4All interpreters.

 #### Python